Updated on Feb 6, 2025

-Choosing the right college can be an overwhelming process.
-Student-athletes considering the college recruiting process should ask themselves specific questions to help identify which schools and athletic programs will be the best fit for them both as a “student” and as a “student-athlete”.
+Starting the college search process can be intimidating and overwhelming.
+Student-athletes should first make a starter list of colleges.
+To kick start the process, ask yourself specific questions to help identify which schools and athletic programs will be the best fit for you as a “student” and as a “student-athlete”.

-When creating a target list of colleges, student-athletes need to have a range of academic and athletic fit schools.
-Your outreach during the recruiting process will be a trial and error experience, and you need to cast a wide net initially (aim for 30 – 40 schools) to understand what schools are your athletic/academic reach, best fit, and safety schools.
-Being realistic about the academic and athletic fit of each school is key to a positive recruiting experience and college admission outcomes.
+When creating a target list of colleges, start with a wide range of academic and athletic fit schools.
+Your outreach during the recruiting process will be a trial and error experience, and you need to have an open mind initially (aim for 30 – 40 schools) to understand what schools are your athletic/academic reach, best fit, and safety schools.
+Being realistic about your academic and athletic fit at each school is key to a positive recruiting experience and college admissions outcomes.

-To find the right college fit for student-athletes, think about what you need in the five following categories: academic, athletic, student-life, financial, and career goals.
+To find the right college fit for student-athletes, think about what you need in the five following categories: academic, athletic, campus and culture, financial cost, and career goals.
+It may be wise to have two master lists: one list of colleges where athletic recruiting is a possibility and one list where students will pursue club and intramural athletic opportunities.

 Keep the list of questions below handy when speaking with prospective college coaches.
 These questions can help you compare colleges and find the best college fit for your goals.